sinshu/managed-doom/README.md

 - Software renderer
     * [x] Front-to-back rendering using BSP
-        - Since all the special culling methods that the original version has are implemented, many cool tricks like 3D bridges, deep water and linguortal are correctly shown.
+        - Since all the special culling methods that the original version has are implemented, many cool tricks including 3D bridge, deep water and linguortal are correctly shown.
     * [x] Wall texture mapping
     * [x] Ceiling / floor texture mapping
     * [x] Transparent textures